 11. BUSINESS SEGMENT INFORMATION

+As discussed in Note 2, management is in the process of dividing Enron into three fundamental groups of businesses – Core, Non-Core and Under Review.
+The following business segment information does not reflect the results of this on-going evaluation.

 Enron’s business is divided into reporting segments, defined as components of an enterprise about which financial information is available and evaluated regularly by the Office of the Chairman, which serves as the chief operating decision making group.

 In August 2001, after Jeff Skilling resigned from his position as CEO, Ken Lay, Chairman of the Board, assumed the additional responsibilities of CEO.
 In addition, Greg Whalley and Mark Frevert were promoted to president and chief operating officer and vice chairman, respectively, and joined Mr. Lay in the Office of the Chairman.
 The Office of the Chairman serves as Enron’s chief operating decision maker in allocating resources to and assessing the performance of its business units.
 In connection with these events, Enron reorganized the manner in which its business units report to the Office of the Chairman.
 Enron’s new reporting segments are Wholesale – Americas, Wholesale – Europe and Other Commodity Markets, Retail Services, Natural Gas Pipelines, Portland General, Global Assets, Broadband Services and Corporate and Other.
 Year 2000 results in the following table have been restated to reflect this change.